-Mark is a Professor in the Department of Mechanical and Aerospace Engineering.
+Mark is now an Honorary Professor in the Department of Mechanical and Aerospace Engineering, previously being full Professor of Mechanical Engineering Design.
 He is a Chartered Engineer and Fellow of the Institution of Mechanical Engineers.
-He has developed industrial products and manufacturing systems, and is currently working with industrial organisations on dental drill noise reduction (Dental drill noise reduction device), robotic servicing of trains (Lab-based prototype for automated train fluid servicing) and design tools for invention (On-line tool to intelligently interpret design information contained in patents).
-Mark teaches engineering design and design optimisation.
+He has developed industrial products and manufacturing systems, including dental drill noise reduction (Dental drill noise reduction device), robotic servicing of trains (Lab-based prototype for automated train fluid servicing) and design tools for invention (On-line tool to intelligently interpret design information contained in patents).
+Mark taught engineering design and design optimisation.

 BSc(Hons) in Mechanical Engineering from Aston University, Birmingham.